spencertipping/bipolar/README.md

 ## Enzymes and neurotransmitters
 As an engineer, I wasn't going to be living in a defective body without trying to fix stuff.
 Broken hardware is just an opportunity to figure out how it works and make it work better than it was designed to.

+(By the way, I write this up like it was deliberate, linear process where I knew what I was doing.
+It wasn't.
+Joyce and I fumbled our way through all of this.)

 The first step was to stop trying to commit suicide so much.
 The biggest problem there was alcoholism:

 + [Getting over alcoholism with OTC alternatives](alcohol-substitution.md)